raceychan/learncpp_pdf/README.md

 | BOOK_NAME | str | 'learncpp.pdf |
 | REMOVE_CACHE_ON_SUCCESS | bool | False |

+Note: setting DOWNLOAD_CONCURRENT_MAX to higher number might boost download speed, but some requests might fail as it exerts more pressure on the website

 ## CLI

 You can use cli with following options to force-redo an action.